Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Abstract

 \section{Abstract}

-Evolutionary algorithms have been widely used for a range of stochastic optimization problems.
-In most studies, the goal is to optimize the expected quality of the solution.
-Motivated by real-world problems where constraint violations have extremely disruptive effects, we consider a variant of the knapsack problem where the profit is maximized under the constraint that the knapsack capacity bound is violated with a small probability of at most $\alpha$.
-This problem is known as chance-constrained knapsack problem and chance-constrained optimization problems have so far gained little attention in the evolutionary computation literature.
-We show how to use popular deviation inequalities such as Chebyshev's inequality and Chernoff bounds as part of the solution evaluation when tackling these problems by evolutionary algorithms and compare the effectiveness of our algorithms on a wide range of chance-constrained knapsack instances.
+Evolutionary algorithms have been applied to a wide range of stochastic problems.
+Motivated by real-world problems where constraint violations have disruptive effects, this paper considers the chance-constrained knapsack problem (CCKP) which is a variance of the binary knapsack problem.
+The problem aims to maximize the profit of selected items under a constraint that the knapsack capacity bound is violated with a small probability.
+To tackle the chance constraint, we introduce how to construct surrogate functions by applying well-known deviation inequalities such as Chebyshev's inequality and Chernoff bounds.
+Furthermore, we investigate the performance of several deterministic approaches and introduce a single- and multi-objective evolutionary algorithm to solve the CCKP.
+In the experiment section, we evaluate and compare the deterministic approaches and evolutionary algorithms on a wide range of instances.
+Our experimental results show that a multi-objective evolutionary algorithm outperforms its single-objective formulation for all instances and performance better than deterministic approaches according to the computation time.
+Furthermore, our investigation points out in which circumstances to favour Chebyshev's inequality or the Chernoff bound when dealing with the CCKP.